 On Twitter, 78% of consumers who Tweeted their concerns expected action within an hour.
-Businesses that have expanded their turf to Instagram enjoy a 4.21% followers’ engagement rating, a result that has surpassed Twitter 120 times and Facebook by 58 times.
+Businesses that have expanded their turf to Instagram enjoy a 4.21% followers’ engagement rating, surpassing Twitter 120 times and Facebook by 58 times.

 People have turned to social media to shop, research about a product, and complain or inquire, further blurring the lines between social networking and marketing.